CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/SoftwarerepositoryCategoryMapperModelAllOf.md

 HasSupportedModels returns a boolean if a field has been set.

+### SetSupportedModelsNil

+`func (o *SoftwarerepositoryCategoryMapperModelAllOf) SetSupportedModelsNil(b bool)`

+ SetSupportedModelsNil sets the value for SupportedModels to be an explicit nil

+### UnsetSupportedModels
+`func (o *SoftwarerepositoryCategoryMapperModelAllOf) UnsetSupportedModels()`

+UnsetSupportedModels ensures that no value is present for SupportedModels, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)